guanqun-yang/wordpress/_posts/2023-10-09-research-notes-debugging-by-editing.md

 - Local: The output of anything semantically different from $x$ should not change.
 - General (or Consistent): The output of anything semantically equivalent to $x$ should also change.

+The community seems to focus on editing encoder-decoder models or decoder-only models ([10] and [11]) due to their ability to generate texts.
+However, the encoder-only models are less of interest even though MEND and TransformerPatcher both study it.

 # KnowledgeEditor

 # MEND

+# TransformerPatcher

+# KnowledgeNeuron

 # MEMIT